Pure White is one of Sherwin Williams top selling paint colors, but we all know the hunt for the perfect white is anything but easy!

 Snowbound can sometimes have an almost pinkish undertone, and Pure White tends to stay pretty white.

-I also have a full review for Snowbound.
+I also have a few other posts for Snowbound.

 Pure White vs Sherwin Williams Spare White (SW 6203)

 Spare White is another white that almost looks like a darker version of Pure White.
-It can look creamier, grayer, or totally neutral, but technically it is an off-white.
+It tends to have a slightly cooler green undertone, but it can also look slightly gray or slightly creamy.

 Pure White vs Benjamin Moore Super White (PM-1 or OC-152)